The Basics and Benefits of Removing Humidity from your Home

-When it comes to cooling your home in some regions of the country, humidity is as big of a problem as high temperatures.
+When it comes to cooling your home in some regions of the country, humidity control is as big of a problem as high temperatures.
 Unlike the arid Southwest, the Southeast and parts of the Midwest have very high humidity in the summer months and this can result in higher than necessary energy bills if you aren’t careful.

 Humidity is behind the “heat index” you hear on the weather report and drives the “feels like” temperatures that are usually several degrees hotter than the actual temperature.
 Selecting and properly sizing your air conditioning equipment to deal with humidity is a little more difficult than just getting something that keeps you cool on the hottest days.